orbitalchicken/Roadmap/Triaged.md

 	cinnamon: Update shield became so small --> will move to new libindicator eventually
 	mate: https://github.com/mate-desktop/caja/issues/569
 	libmad0 is illegal in the U.S. and Japan --> No it's not (https://gstreamer.freedesktop.org/data/doc/gstreamer/head/faq/html/chapter-legal.html)
+	installing HP Linux Printing Service HPLIP.
+It wants a library item libtool, which is already installed (I did sudo apt-get install libtool to verify).
+The HPLIP site is http://hplipopensource.com/hplip-web/index.html --> already packaged and installed by default in Mint 18.

 Outside of the scope
 --------------------